Bluetooth: Fast Pair

 The sample supports both the discoverable and not discoverable Fast Pair advertising.
 The device keeps the Bluetooth advertising active until a connection is established.
 While maintaining the connection, the Bluetooth advertising is disabled.
 The advertising is restarted after disconnection.

 See Fast Pair Advertising for detailed information about discoverable and not discoverable advertising.

 The sample provides TX power in the Bluetooth advertising data.
 There is no need to provide the TX power value during device model registration.
-The device is using only Bluetooth LE, so you must select Skip connecting audio profiles (e.g. A2DP, HFP) option when registering the device.
+The device is using only Bluetooth LE, so you must select Skip connecting audio profiles (e.g. A2DP or HFP) option when registering the device.

 A Fast Pair Seeker device is required to test the Fast Pair procedure.
 This is one of the two Fast Pair roles.

 For example, you can use an Android device as the Seeker device.
-To test with a debug mode Model ID, the Android device must be configured to include debug results while displaying the nearby Fast Pair Providers.
+To test with a debug mode Model ID, you must configure the Android device to include debug results while displaying the nearby Fast Pair Providers.
 For details, see Verifying Fast Pair in the GFPS documentation.

 Not discoverable advertising requirements

 Testing not discoverable advertising requires using at least two Android devices registered to the same Google account.
 The first one needs to be bonded with Fast Pair Provider before the not discoverable advertising can be detected by the second one.